International Council on Monuments and Sites: Working groups

 ICOMOS conducts a process of reflection on doctrine and good practice on current issues involving the conservation of cultural heritage.
 To this end, it sets up working groups made up of ICOMOS members who are heritage professionals: architects, archaeologists, professors and researchers, curators and scientists.
 The aim of these groups can be the drafting of a charter, the implementation of concrete activities (working sessions, workshops).
 There are currently 6 working groups, the list of which can be found on the ICOMOS website, in which experts reflect on a wide variety of subjects related to heritage conservation: indigenous heritage, sustainable development, Syria/Iraq, climate change and emerging professionals.

-ICOMOS International Secretariat

-Documentation Center
+Documentation

-Located at ICOMOS headquarters in Paris, it collects, analyses and disseminates information on all methods of heritage conservation, notably through its bibliographic database (14,000 references on the world's architectural heritage) and a large photo library containing more than 8,000 photographs.
-It is open for consultation to researchers, whether or not they are members of ICOMOS.
+ICOMOS' documentation center is located at the association's headquarters in Paris.
+It collects, analyses and disseminates information on all methods of heritage conservation, especially through its bibliographic database (+80,000 references) and its graphic documents database (+40,000 references).